 4. After this, choose the option “Search automatically for updated driver software.”

 5. Follow the on-screen prompts and wait for Windows to update the Network adapter drivers.

 10. Contact your ISP to fix the error

 If all else fails, then connect with your Internet Service Provider and check with them if they are having some technical issues at their end or if they can troubleshoot the “DNS server is not responding” problem for you.

 So, with this, we come to the end of this tutorial.
-Hopefully, our methods will come in handy when you are trying to fix the DNS server isn’t responding in Windows 10 PC.
+Hopefully, our methods will come in handy when you are trying to fix the DNS server that isn’t responding in a Windows 10 PC.
 It is always prudent to try the simple fixes first before moving to the advanced fixes.
 We look forward to receiving your feedback that you can share in the comments section.

 Frequently Asked Queries